Ralhusban/Logistic-Regression/README.md

 This notebook will guide you on how to create a logistic-regression from scratch.
 It will include a forward pass and backpropagation.

+You are free to re-use my code however, please provide a reference to it if you're publishing it anywhere else.

 References:

 Derivative of the Sigmoid function https://towardsdatascience.com/derivative-of-the-sigmoid-function-536880cf918e